thunderbiscuit/cashu-client/README.md

 ⚠️ Do not use in production ⚠️
 <br>

-This is a library I'm writing to learn more about the Cashu protocol.
+This is a library I am writing to learn more about the Cashu protocol.
 Nothing like attempting to code out a spec to learn!
+It's not meant for production use at the moment.

 ## Outline
 This library is an implementation of the client side of the [Cashu specification] (i.e. it does not include mint software).
 It is written in Kotlin and is intended to be used in Kotlin Multiplatform projects.
 The API is still very much in development, and I am open to suggestions; see the [contribute](#contribute) section for more info on where I think I could use the most help.
 See the [issues] for discussion items and design decisions; issues and PRs are most welcome.

 The main goals of this library are:
 - [ ] 1.
-Cashu protocol compliant client side
+Cashu protocol-compliant client side
     - [x] NUT-00
     - [x] NUT-01
     - [x] NUT-02
     - [x] NUT-03
     - [x] NUT-04
-    - [ ] NUT-05
+    - [x] NUT-05
-    - [ ] NUT-06
+    - [x] NUT-06
     - [ ] NUT-07
     - [ ] NUT-08
     - [ ] NUT-09